aneallaryea100/Capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Capstone Project

-> Description the project.
+> This is my Capstone project for Module 1 at Microverse.

 ## Built With

+- HTML
-- Major languages
+- CSS
-- Frameworks
+- JAVASCRIPT
-- Technologies used
+- VSCODE

 ## Live Demo (if available)